menacethedenis/CI_Milestone4_Denis_Lymer/README.md

 # **Notes For Assessor**
 ## **I will remove this section after project has been graded**
 I have created a superuser so you can view the admin side of the site.
-The details are:
- Username: admin1
- Password: 5kUWVtRVeQdeQuz
+The details were supplied during the project submission process on the Code Institute website but feel free to contact me if there are any issues.
 <br>

 I noticed in the requirements section of the project outline on Code Institute website that it